InformaticsMatters/pipelines-utils/README.md

     released when more invasive tests have been written.
 In the meantime we use this repository as a Git [submodule] in our existing pipelines.

+### Redirecting output
+Normally pipeline output files are written to a `tmp` directory inside the working copy of the repository you're running in.
+Alternatively you can write test output to your own directory (i.e. `/tmp/blob`) using the environment variable `POUT`: -

+    $ export POUT=/tmp/blob

+Output files are removed when the test suite starts and when it passes.

 ### From within a pipeline repository
 You will find this repository located as a submodule.
 When checking the pipeline out (for example [Pipelines]) you will need to initialise the